What is the Fit to Sit Policy?

 How the Advice Centre can help

-If you decide to go ahead we can provide practical advice and support with following the policy, and support afterwards.
+If you decide to go ahead, we can offer practical support in completing your application and with next steps.

-Click here to contact a student adviser using our webform (we aim to respond within 2 working days) or by phone or drop in (Monday to Friday, 9am-5pm).
+Click here to contact a student adviser (we aim to respond within 2 working days) or visit by phone or drop-in (Monday–Friday, 9am–5pm).

 Where can I find out more?